patelveronica/CHD_Prediction_ML/README.md

 **Questions:

 1. What is the spread of each attribute in the given data set ?
-2. What are the lifestyle changes seen in people with heart disease?
-3. Can we get the count of CHD based on gender?
+2. What are the count of CHD w.r.t to Gender?
-4. Which characteristics are most prevalent in people have heart disease?
+3. Which characteristics are most prevalent in people have heart disease?
 5. Can we group people of certain age together and figure out how Sys.
 BP and Dia.
 BP affects by Age group ?
 6. How is our variables distributed?
 Are they imbalanced?
-7. What are the weakness of this dataset?
+7. Can we design a ML model to predict a new arrival patient rist of CHD?

 **Objective :

-To build a classification model that predicts heart disease in a subject.
-(Target column to predict is 'TenYearCHD' where CHD = Coronary Heart Disease)
+The goal is to make some logestic regression model as one of the predictive models on a FHS dataset, and reviewing some exploratory and modelling techiniques.

 **Steps to reach the objective: